benpolinsky/bp_custom_fields/README.md

 - there's also the option of allowing a route/location based custom field in addition as a quick way to create settings pages...

 ##### Fields to add

-GALLERY

-Field Template = Gallery
-Parent Field - acts as anchor - value is either the name of the gallery or blank children fields - each image in the gallery, field_template is automatically set to image